InceptionCyberSecurity/OSINT/README.md

 Run Lynis and follow the recommendations. <br/>

 # USAGE
 ./osint.sh and follow the prompts.
-Target address e.g. google.com for 8.8.8.8. <br/>
 See install.sh for notes. <br/>

 ## Ethical Notice
 The original code is written by ArcadeusOPS, who are not responsible for misuse of this data gathering tool.  <br/>